Revnyirongo/oxidized/oxidized-installation.md

 # UbuntuNet Oxidized Installation Guide

-This document describes the exact Oxidized setup deployed at UbuntuNet, which differs significantly from other online tutorials.
+This document describes Oxidized setup deployed at UbuntuNet.
 This installation uses **Docker Compose with Traefik** for SSL termination and reverse proxy.

 ## Key Differences from Other Guides